seunghokimj/python-serverless-crawler-demo/README.md

 ...
 What do you want to call this environment (default 'dev'): dev ...
-What do you want to call your bucket? (default 'zappa-gpz692isv'): 아무것도 입력하지 않음 ...
+What do you want to call your bucket? (default 'zappa-gpz692isv'): 생성한 s3 이름 입력 ...
-Where is your app's function?: crawler
+Where is your app's function?: crawler.lambda_handler ...
-...
 Would you like to deploy this application globally? (default 'n') [y/n/(p)rimary]: n ...